 Do not fret because of him who prospers in his way,

 Because of the man who brings wicked schemes to pass.

 a.
 Rest in the LORD, and wait patiently for Him: Because God has promised to faithfully take care of those who put their trust in Him, we can rest in the LORD.
 We can wait patiently for Him instead of fretting and fearing that God has forgotten us or intends evil for us.

 i.
 Rest in the LORD speaks of a particular kind of rest – the rest of silence, ceasing from words of self-defense.
 The idea is that we will not speak to vindicate ourselves; we will trust in God to protect us.

 ii.
 “Do not murmur or repine at his dealings, but silently and quietly submit to his will, and adore his judgments, and, as follows, wait for his help.”
 (Poole)

 iii.
-“If the spotless Lamb of God was dumb, before those who were divesting him of his honours, and robbing him of his life, ‘silent’ resignation cannot but become one who suffers for his sins.”
+“If the spotless Lamb of God was silent, before those who were divesting him of his honours, and robbing him of his life, ‘silent’ resignation cannot but become one who suffers for his sins.”
 (Horne)

 i.
 Cease from anger: “Especially anger against the arrangements of Providence, and jealousies of the temporary pleasures of those who are so soon to be banished from all comfort.
 Anger anywhere is madness, here it is aggravated insanity.”
 (Spurgeon)